Nov 12, 2024

 • A general loss of purchasing power

-This innovative solution stands out by:
+This innovative solution is distinguished by:

-• Precisely geolocating potential water heights
+• Accurate geolocation of potential water heights

-• Raise sensitive equipment and machines
+• Elevate sensitive equipment and machines

 • Avoid storing important products or documents in exposed areas